Zelhorst92/GeKnoQu/README.md

 ### Restart alert

 When the game has started, it is assumed that you have read the how to play and therefore this link has been replaced with a button to restart the game.
 Upon clicking you will receive an alert which asks you if you are realy sure to exit the game and return to the main menu.
+It is asked if you are sure, because it might be a missclick.
 When clicked on **OK**, the game will return to the main menu.

 [Back to top](#table-of-content)